 - Baloise is repositioning its own brand, simplifying and standardising it and substantially developing the brand's appearance.

-- For the first time in the history of the Baloise Group, all employees, countries, Basler Versicherungen, Baloise Bank SoBa, Baloise Asset Management, Bâloise Assurances, Basilese Assicurazioni and Baloise Insurance appear under one brand.
+- For the first time in the history of the Baloise Group, all employees and companies of Baloise – Basler Versicherungen, Baloise Bank SoBa, Baloise Asset Management, Bâloise Assurances, Basilese Assicurazioni and Baloise Insurance – appear under one brand.
 Baloise is thus ushering in a new era.

 - The focus of the new brand is on "tomorrow" for employees, customers, partners - and the society which we work and live in.
 Baloise follows a personal approach and acts as a partner that breaks new ground and offers solutions in the context of insurance and finance.